What the heck is the Silverado Country Fair?

 Well, just miles from the inner city life of Orange County, lies the little ‘ole town of Silverado Canyon!
 This country town of less than 1,500 residents was once inhabited by the Acjachemen (Juaneno) Native American Tribe, then later home of the 1800’s Bluelight silver boom and early settler folk.

-Canyon residents realize that remote, rustic living means weathering disasters.
 In February 1969, rainstorms flooded Silverado and Modjeska canyons and homes were washed away.
 Six people were killed when the Silverado Fire Station was hit by mudslides.
 The Silverado Country Fair was held in 1970 as a way to help bring the community together after the devastating rains and fundraise for families.
-“Canyonites” living in harms way of the coming 2015 “El Nino” are planning to use this year’s fair proceeds to have resources ready to help cuz’ it’s a “neighbors helping neighbors” kind of community!

-The Silverado Country Fair opens at 10:00 am with live music, dancing, and gun ‘slingin’ fun!
+Down at the "fairgrounds" the Silverado Country Fair opens at 10:00 am with live music, dancing, and gun ‘slingin’ fun!
 Local art & craft merchants will be showin’ their wares and families can experience making old ‘timey crafts of the 1800’s with Mountain Man Joel Robinson & family dressed in period garb.
-New this year is a community DIY (Do It Yourself) homestead workshop where folks can learn to milk a cashew, pickle, ferment and spin wool!
-Even hungrier visitors will love the “by golly tastiest and wholesomest’ country cookin’ ya ever ate” served all weekend.
-The Acjachemen Tribal singers will be blessing the fair just before Western Icon Productions 1800’s re-enactment group gets everyone ‘fired up’ in the spirit of the Old West!
-Country, Western, Bluegrass, Folk & Blues bands will entertain throughout the weekend and entertainment highlights include OC Girl Scouts Ballet Folklorico, Canyon Creek Ramblers, the Beach Buzzards, Norm & Robin Sancho, Sligo Rags, The Budrows, Lazy Brad Lewis, and local resident DJ Electronic Dance Club Party!
-Sunday’s fair is sure to mystify the elders & the youngins’ with the magical illusions of Mark Paskell, “prestidigiator and master manipulator”!
-Sunday’s fair also includes SAWTOOTH Bluegrass Band and closes with OC’s favorite Grateful Dead tribute band CUBENSIS who’s a’comin’ over to time-travel us back from the whiskey drinkin' 1800's to the dirty ole' hillbilly hippie town of Silverado today!
+There's a community DIY (Do It Yourself) homestead workshop where folks can learn to pickle, ferment and even raise chickens!
+Hungrier visitors will love the “by golly tastiest and wholesomest’ country cookin’ ya ever ate” served all weekend.

 Time: Daytime Fair 10:00 am to 6:00 pm